Biden’s victories unleash something he’s never had: Money

 Others who hadn’t been in touch with the campaign were nonetheless laying the groundwork for big-dollar events.
 Bryan Rafanelli, a major Democratic donor in Boston who was one of Pete Buttigieg’s top fundraisers, was flooded with requests to host a gathering after announcing his support for Biden on social media.

 “I don’t have a date.
-I haven’t talked to the Biden people,” said Rafanelli.
+I haven’t talked to the Biden people,” Rafanelli said.
 “I don’t want to get out over my skis.
-But it’s going to happen fast.”
+But it’s going to happen.”

 Democratic megadonor Susie Tompkins Buell, who also backed Buttigieg before he dropped out, said in a text message that she now supports Biden and is open to hosting an event.